Dir. Jeff Kaufman

 Dir.
 Susan Farkas

 Needed But Unwanted explores the status of Dominican-Haitians and Haitians in the Dominican Republic.
-Even though many were born in the Dominican Republican or have lived there for decades, tens of thousands of Haitians and Dominican-Haitians have either been forcibly deported or have fled the crackdown and legal uncertainty.
+Even though many were born in the country or have lived there for decades, hundreds of thousands of Haitians and Dominican-Haitians have either been forcibly deported or have fled the crackdown and legal uncertainty.

 Calcutta to the Caribbean